-12.4 Hours of Work, Breaks and Overtime
+12.4 Hours of Work, Breaks and Overtime - Professional Staff other than Outdoor Education Employees

-- 12.4.1 Hours of work: - 12.4.2 A full-time Employee's ordinary hours of work will be an average of 38 per week, and may be averaged in accordance with one of the following terms: - (a) 38 hours in a work cycle not exceeding seven consecutive days; - (b) 76 hours within a work cycle not exceeding 14 consecutive days; - (c) 114 hours within a work cycle not exceeding 21 consecutive days; or - (d) 152 hours within a work cycle not exceeding 28 consecutive days. - 12.4.3 The ordinary hours of work shall not exceed 10 hours on any day.
-Where the ordinary hours are to exceed eight on any day, the arrangement of hours shall be subject to the agreement of the Employer and the Employee(s) concerned. - 12.4.4 The ordinary hours of work may be worked on no more than five days in any seven days and may be worked as follows:
+- 12.4.1 This clause 12.4 applies to Professional Staff other than Outdoor Education Employees. - 12.4.2 Hours of work: A full-time Employee's ordinary hours of work will be an average of 38 per week, and may be averaged in accordance with one of the following terms: - (a) 38 hours in a work cycle not exceeding seven consecutive days; - (b) 76 hours within a work cycle not exceeding 14 consecutive days; - (c) 114 hours within a work cycle not exceeding 21 consecutive days; or - (d) 152 hours within a work cycle not exceeding 28 consecutive days. - 12.4.3 The ordinary hours of work shall not exceed 10 hours on any day.
+Where the ordinary hours are to exceed eight on any day, the arrangement of hours shall be subject to the agreement of the Employer and the Employee(s) concerned.

+12.4.4 The ordinary hours of work may be worked on no more than five days in any seven days and may be worked as follows: